 Adult feeding occasionally can cause substantial defoliation, which is of most concern on seedling stands.
 Pea leaf weevil adults migrate in large numbers when other crops they are infesting are harvested.
 Their presence in fields is usually spotty, and targeted treatments at field margins can be very effective.

 - chlorantraniliprole/lambda-cyhalothrin (Besiege) at 0.059 to 0.088 lb ai/a.
 PHI 1 day for forage and 7 days for hay.
 REI 24 hr.
 Minimum of 5 days between applications.
 Do not exceed 0.12 lb ai of products containing lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole-containing foliar products per acre per growing season.
+Refer to product labels for application limits if products containing gamma-cyhalothrin and products containing lambda-cyhalothrin are to be used in the same season.
 (Group 28 and 3A)